microweber/microweber/documentation.md

 ## Starting

-To run mw you must include the `\src\Microweber\bootstrap.php` file which loads up the system and includes other files.
+To run mw you must include the `\src\Microweber\bootstrap.php` file which loads up the system.

 This file also contains the *autoloader* which load the classes of the app